 Before appealing, you should read the appeals section of our Dietetic Skills Recognition By-law.

-Your appeal must be in writing and include our appeal application form.
+Your appeal must be in writing.
 You should also send any relevant supporting information or evidence.

 You must lodge your appeal within 15 days of getting the outcome of your DSR assessment or exam results.